neagoef/channels/README.md

 The configuration for the `:main_connection` will be passed to the underlying adapter when connecting.
 The `:another_connection` does not have a custom configuration, an empty keyword list will be passed to the adapter.

+In case we would have to configure things at runtime with environment variables, connections values can be configured with `{:system, "ENV_VAR"}`.
+If the environment variable is not set, an exception will be thrown.

 ## Publishing messages

 A `Channels.Publisher` is a GenServer that holds a channel and is associated with an exchange.